shujaurrahman/Covisurance/README.md

 - Authetication of Email usimg SMTP
 - Sign in and View User profile.
 - Reset Password by email authentication (SMTP).
-- Update prfile pic or update details
+- Update prfile pic or update details.
-- Change Password
+- Change Password.
-- Apply any Policy from User profile Dassboard
+- Apply any Policy from User profile Dassboard.
+- Pay premium of Current Policy -> Secure razopay gateway.
+- Claim the insured Policy.
 - View all the applied policy in My policy.
-- Download the soft copy of Applied Policy
+- Download the soft copy of Applied Policy.
-- Claim the insured Policy
-- Pay premium of Current Policy
+- Mail soft copy of current policy to your email.
+- Chat with other users, Discuss policies with them.
+- Chat with admin in case of any problem.
+- Get dedicated Notification for every activity in  Notification panel.
+- Get Notification Incase anyone tries to login your account.
+- Incase admin is not online Send your detail Querry with problem Explanation through-> Contact Us
+- Post testimonial that will be displayed at the home page.

 ##### ANY ONE:
 - View all the Policies Available on website